 1. Build Relationships

 Collectively, if everyone believes they can achieve more, they will do just that.
-Elevating expectations for everyone–staff, students, and parents–is a great way to do that.
-It aligns everyone’s mindsets, increases accountability and has them working as a team towards the same goals.
+Setting meaningful goals that elevate expectations for everyone–staff, students, and parents–is a great way to do that.
+It aligns everyone’s mindsets, increases accountability, and has them working as a team towards the same goals.

 Bring everyone together to create a vision.
 Involve everyone in the decision-making process of the vision, to carry the vision through.
 Therefore, it’s important to invest in both the shared vision and an individual’s personal vision.
 This way you ensure you make your staff and students feel like they are treated in the same manner as everyone else.